 "I wouldn’t say I have a game plan per se.
 So much comes down to luck and coincidence."

-But it’s not all been cravats and frock coats.
-Suter recently took a lead role in BBC Three drama Clique, and has tackled playwrights from Shakespeare to Butterworth in several prominent stage roles.
+An eight-episode run in Jane Austen adaptation Sanditon followed Beecham House — but it’s not all been cravats and frock coats.
+Suter recently took a lead role in BBC Three drama Clique, guest-starred on American cyber-themed TV show Intelligence and has tackled playwrights from Shakespeare to Butterworth in several prominent stage roles.
 But, for all the characters he has embodied, the actor believes every one of his performances relies on truth.

 “I think, at their heart, theatre, television and film all rely upon the same thing; an actor needs to find the truth of a situation and play it.”